Introducing The Ridgeway

 Whether you want to take part in an event or organise an event, please visit the events webpage for details.

 There are plenty of campsites along the Trail and they can be viewed on the Interactive Map.
-If you plan to camp please note it is not legal to wild camp in England or Wales – you will need to stay on official campsites.

 The Ridgeway is privately owned and the Public Right of Way along it is for passage only, not for stopping and camping.